 PURPOSE OF THIS POLICY

-Improper food handling contributes significantly to the potential for food borne disease outbreaks.
-The purpose of this Policy is to protect public health by assuring a safe food supply.
+The purpose of this policy is to protect the health of our community by assuring a safe food supply.

 APPLICATION OF THIS POLICY